troyfontaine/docker-idrac6/README.md

 Make sure the container user has read & write permission to these folders on the host.
 [More info here](https://github.com/jlesage/docker-baseimage-gui#usergroup-ids).

+The `docker-compose.yml.example` included mounts the local directory media at `/vmedia`, so if you're needing to mount an ISO image, you can place it there to get up and running quickly.

 ## Issues & limitations

 * User preferences can't be saved